Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Avoid writing large blocks of text as they are difficult to digest.
 Make your content scannable by adding bullet points, highlighting key sentences, and adding the necessary white space.

-For a fast search experience, you need to develop a search system that’s as powerful as Google’s.
+A searchable knowledge base can be the best thing for your business.
 As you start typing the keywords, it should display relevant articles closely matching your queries.
 You can further improve the search experience by using the right keywords across articles, creating high-quality content, and building a structure that’s easy to navigate.

 Include Visuals to Enhance Engagement